Swift-Lang-Learn/swift-lang-learn.github.io/_posts/2019-02-06-where-i-come-from.md

 categories: [jekyll, update]
 ---

 Hi!
-Thanks from dropping by!
+Thanks for dropping by!

 I hope you find the information in this blog useful.
 My purpose in creating it is to share with you my experiences and insights as I work to become a Swift/iOS developer.
 I've just started on this path so necessarily, the informtion you find here will be most useful for beginners, initially.
 As I grow and learn, I will share what I learn here, especially those things that I have a great deal of trouble understanding.
 The goal will be to take what I have trouble understanding and presenting it in a way that's not difficult to understand.